Darrell Royal: University of Texas

 With Royal at the helm, Texas won the school's first three national championships (1963, 1969 and 1970), won or shared 11 Southwest Conference championships, and made 16 bowl appearances.
 His 1963 and 1969 teams finished the season undefeated and untied—something no Longhorn team would do again until 2005.

 Royal's teams were known for being very run-oriented.
 The quote, "Three things can happen when you pass, and two of them are bad," is often attributed to Royal, but Royal himself attributed it to another run-first coach, Woody Hayes.

 Royal's coaching tactics were the subject of criticism in Gary Shaw's exposé of college football recruiting and coaching practices, Meat on the Hoof, which was published in 1972, six years after Shaw left the Texas football program.

-Beginning in 1962, Royal also served as Texas's athletic director.
+Beginning in 1962, Royal also served as Texas' athletic director.
 He retired from coaching in 1976 and remained director of athletics until 1980.
 He then served as special assistant to the university president on athletic programs.

 During his tenure, Royal oversaw the integration of African-Americans into the UT athletics program.
 At that time, while UT began admitting black students in 1956 and opening the athletics program to them in 1963, there were no black student-athletes well into the late 1960s.

 In a confidential University of Texas memo dated November 10, 1959 which related to how various coaches at the university felt about black players, it was stated that "Coach Royal has coached Negro students, but says they create problems.
 White players particularly resented Negro boys coming in their room and lounging on their beds.
 Darrell was quite pronounced in not wanting any Negroes on his team until other Southwest Conference teams admit them and until the housing problem is solved or conditions change."

 In 2005, Royal retrospectively noted that "things they are a-changing.
 But they weren't changing that quickly around here at the time."
 He offered a scholarship to Julius Whittier (1950-2018) of San Antonio after the last recipient dropped out due to poor academic performance, and Whittier became the first black student-athlete to play for the Texas Longhorns football team.
 Whittier went on to graduate from the Lyndon B. Johnson School of Public Affairs in 1976 with a master's degree and worked as a chief prosecutor with the Dallas District Attorney's Office.

 Royal also coached Freddie Steinmark, who was a member of the 1969 Longhorns National Championship team and subsequently died from bone cancer.
 Steinmark has been the topic of several books and a 2015 movie, My All American where Royal was portrayed by Aaron Eckhart.

 In 1996, the University honored Royal by renaming Texas Memorial Stadium as Darrell K Royal–Texas Memorial Stadium.
 Royal was elected to the College Football Hall of Fame in 1983.

 Coach Royal was famous for the inspirational Royalisms he deployed as motivational tools.
 These sayings include: